sweetgiggles201/sweetgiggles201/README.md

 🍓 Trump supporters, dry people, and atheists.

-✝️ Please don't disrespect Jesus around me.
+✝️ If you throw blasphemy jokes towards Jesus, i don't joke like that.

 🕊️ Please don't joke about dark magic, witchcraft, or similar topics.

-💌 Please don't trauma dump to me.
+💌 If you trauma dump, idk you so talk to a professional!

 ---